occam-ra/occam/doc/occam-structure.md

 What is needed, is a reworking of the python layer (which handles high-level workflow), the user interface, and

-After many years of proprietary development, it is time to update the approach to developing OCCAM to incorporate open-source practices and ideals, modern paradigms of design and implementation, best-available tools, and a structure which will be easier to update and maintain.
+After many years of proprietary development, it is time to update the approach to developing OCCAM to incorporate open-source practices and ideals, modern paradigms of design and implementation, and best available tools, into a structure which will be easier to update and maintain.

 (Find an existing project - and maybe even a design specification - that uses python/c++ in a similar way as an example of what we want this to look like).